 Like a tolerance, the emergence of a dependence means that a person has been frequently taking Klonopin.
 The more a person takes, the greater the measure of dependence.
 When a person is dependent, their body has developed a reliance to it, specifically to the chemical changes the drug creates.

 The human body runs smoothly due to countless chemical processes.
 When a person is dependent, the body doesn’t produce normal levels of its own chemicals, instead expecting the drug’s to fill this role.

 A person can develop a physical dependence when they take a medication as prescribed by a doctor.
 Dependence, by itself, does not mean that a person is addicted.
-It’s when a dependence is accompanied by other signs of addiction that there should be cause for concern
+It’s when a dependence is accompanied by other signs of addiction that there should be a cause for concern.

 Withdrawal symptoms occur when a physically dependent person abruptly discontinues using Klonopin.
 If a person is using a large enough dose, this may even occur if they reduce the amount they take by a significant amount.